 The aim is not to just train an animal a specific cue for obedience, the aim is to help animals learn, and begin to have the self-control to act instead of simply re-acting to stimuli.
 Building this self-confidence and self-control means that an animal can adapt and adjust to a variety of situations and settings, even if they have not specifically been exposed to them prior.
 We do not use flooding, or encourage “learned helplessness” in animals.
 The role of the handler is not to be the alpha or dominant one, but rather enhance mutual trust and cooperation for a true partnership.

-Whether you work with horses, dogs, other companion animals, or people, the Tellington TTouch Method really does shift and expand the way you go through the world.
+Whether you work with horses, dogs, other companion animals, or people, the Tellington TTouch Method will shift and expand your way of thinking in all areas of your life.
 Discover what this method is really about for yourself; at one of our world-class workshops or at home with some of our many books and dvd’s.